habibcomsats/NVFlare/docs/user_guide/application.rst

 .. csv-table::
     :header: Key, Notes

-    format_version, The NVIDIA FLARE version for this config server, Specify server-specific attributes like heart_beat_timeout for seconds before the heart beat times out task_data_filters, "What filters to apply to data leaving server, see :ref:`filters`" task_result_filters, "What filters to apply to data arriving to server, see :ref:`filters`"
+    format_version, The [BLINDED] FLARE version for this config server, Specify server-specific attributes like heart_beat_timeout for seconds before the heart beat times out task_data_filters, "What filters to apply to data leaving server, see :ref:`filters`" task_result_filters, "What filters to apply to data arriving to server, see :ref:`filters`"